A framework for the local information dynamics of distributed computation in complex systems: Information Storage

+Another interesting example is provided by ECA rule 18, which contains domain walls against a seemingly irregular background domain.
+We measured the local information profiles for $e(i,n,k=8)$ and $a(i,n,k=16)$ in \cite{liz12a} (shown in that paper, but not here).
+Importantly, the most significant negative components of the local active information storage are concentrated on the domain walls: analogous to the regular gliders of rule 54, when a domain wall is encountered the past history of the cell becomes misinformative about its next value.
+There is also interesting information storage dynamics in the background domain for rule 18, discussed in detail in \cite{liz12a}.

 Finally, we examine ECA rule 22, suggested to have infinite collective excess entropy \cite{grass86a,grass86b} but without any known coherent structural elements \cite{sha06}.
-For the raw states of rule 22 displayed in \fig{22-raw}, the calculated local excess entropy profile is shown in \fig{22-ee-pos-8} (positive components only), and the local active information storage profile in \fig{22-active-pos-16} (positive components) and \fig{22-active-neg-16} (negative components).
-While information storage is certainly observed to occur for rule 22, these plots provide evidence that there is no coherent structure to this storage.
+For the raw values of rule 22 displayed in \figu{22-raw}, the calculated local excess entropy profile is shown in \figu{22-ee-colour-8}, and the local active information storage profile in \figu{22-active-colour-16}.
+While information storage certainly occurs for rule 22, these plots provide evidence that there is no coherent structure to this storage.
 This is another clear example of the utility of examining local information dynamics over ensemble estimates, given the earlier discussion on collective excess entropy for rule 22.

 In summary, we have demonstrated that the local active information storage and local excess entropy provide insights into information storage dynamics that, while often similar in general, are sometimes subtly different.
 While both measures provide useful insights, the local active information storage is the most useful in a real-time sense, since calculation of the local excess entropy requires knowledge of the dynamics an arbitrary distance into the future.\footnote{Calculation of $e(i,n,k)$ using local block entropies analogous to \eq{excess} would also require block entropies to be taken into the future to compute the same local information storage values.
 Without taking account of the dynamics into the future, we will not measure the information storage that \textit{will} be used in the future of the process, but the information storage that is \textit{likely} to be used in the future.} Furthermore, it also provides the most specifically localized insights, including filtering moving elements of coherent spatiotemporal structure.
 This being said, it is not capable of identifying the information source of these structures; for this, we turn our attention to a specific measure of information transfer.